Fascinating (And Sometimes Heartbreaking) Facts About Makeup In Prison

-If you watch Orange is the New Black, you might think you know a thing or two about prison makeup and crazy prison stories.
-Drawing on eyeliner with a Sharpie isn’t exactly as fun as OITNB would have you believe, though.
-And many former female convicts are coming forward about the reality of their penitentiary beauty routines.
+In 2013, Netflix released the original series Orange is the New Black.
+If you've seen the show, based on Piper Kerman's 2010 memoir of the same name, you might think you know a thing or two about prison makeup and crazy prison stories.
+Drawing on eyeliner with a Sharpie isn’t exactly as fun as OITNB would have you believe, according to real-life convicts.
+Many former female cons are coming forward about the reality of their penitentiary beauty routines.

 Prisoners Make Makeup With Whatever They Can FindPhoto: Orange is the New Black/Netflix / via Amazon / Fair Use

 One former inmate, who calls herself "Princess," talks about many of her old beauty tricks.
 She mentions that vinegar is good as a toner, and oatmeal is good for DIY face masks.
 Princess also suggests that eyeshadows can be made with watercolor paints, and that hair dye can be made with Kool-Aid powder.
 Hemorrhoid cream also helps prevent wrinkles.